Best Under-Desk Walking Pads for Small Apartments (2026)

 • Belt drifts left: Turn the left adjustment bolt clockwise 1/4 turn.
 Wait, reassess.

 • Make small adjustments: 1/4 turn at a time is the rule.
-Over-tensioning is a common mistake and creates its own problems.
+Over-tensioning is a common mistake.

-✦ Belt Tension Check: Proper tension means you can lift the belt from the side of the machine approximately 2–3 inches from the deck surface.
+✦ Belt Tension Check: Proper tension means you can lift the belt from the side approximately 2–3 inches from the deck surface.
 Less than 2 inches = too tight.
 More than 3 inches = too loose.

-✦ For Compact Machines Specifically: Inspect the belt surface every 6 months for glazing (a shiny, hardened appearance) which indicates it needs replacement.
+✦ For Compact Machines: Inspect the belt surface every 6 months for glazing (a shiny, hardened appearance).
 Most compact treadmill belts last 3–5 years with proper lubrication.
 Replacement belts typically cost $40–$120.

 Quick Maintenance Checklist: